quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST expand datagrams that contain a PATH_RESPONSE frame to at least the smallest allowed maximum datagram size of 1200 bytes.
 This verifies that the path is able to carry datagrams of this size in both directions.
-However, an endpoint MUST NOT expand the PATH_RESPONSE if it is constrained by an anti-amplification limit.
-This will only occur if the PATH_CHALLENGE was not sent in an expanded packet.
+However, an endpoint MUST NOT expand the datagram containing the PATH_RESPONSE if it is constrained by an anti-amplification limit.
+This will only occur if the PATH_CHALLENGE was not sent in an expanded datagram.

 An endpoint MUST NOT send more than one PATH_RESPONSE frame in response to one PATH_CHALLENGE frame; see {{retransmission-of-information}}.
 The peer is